jing968/Tyro-QE/README.md

 # Usage

 1. npm install to install the only package required to run the test.
-2. Run `npm start` at the root directory
+2. Run `node index.js` at the root directory

 ## File Structures